We build the software that prices sports markets.

 Honesty about limitations is a feature

 Our operational records are not yet audited by an independent firm.
 Our operating history is limited.
 Our regulatory positioning carries meaningful risk.
 We disclose these facts clearly and consistently.
-This posture is the only one under which sophisticated investors should engage.
+This posture is the only one under which sophisticated participants should engage.

 The work is the marketing